davepinch/pinchy.cc/content/topics/people/n/nikola-tesla/birth/early-years-1-1.md

 ---
+title: "birth of Nikola Tesla (Wikipedia)"
-title: "Nikola Tesla was born into an ethnic Serb family in the village of Smiljan, within the Military Frontier, in the Austrian Empire (present-day Croatia), on 10 July 1856." birth of: Nikola Tesla
+✂️: "Nikola Tesla was born into an ethnic Serb family in the village of Smiljan, within the Military Frontier, in the Austrian Empire (present-day Croatia), on 10 July 1856." birth of: Nikola Tesla
 citation: >-
   Wikipedia contributors.
 (2024, November 12).
 Nikola Tesla.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 23:47, November 14, 2024, from https://en.wikipedia.org/w/index.php?title=Nikola_Tesla&oldid=1257038844